cesarsiuu2316/Auto-Glossary-Builder-QA-Assistant/README.md

 Auto-Glossary-Builder-QA-Assistant/
 ├── GlossaryEntry.py           # Class to manage glossary entries
 ├── build_glossary.py          # Builds the glossary
-├── cli.py                     # Main script for training & generation
+├── cli.py                     # CLI for users using click library
 ├── requirements.txt           # Project dependencies
 ├── corpus/                    # txt files to build the glossary ├── utils/                     # Utility functions used by build_glossary